grap/odoo-addons-cae/README.md

 Odoo Addons for CAE (Coopérative d'Activité et d'Emploi)
 ========================================================

-This project aim to deal with modules related to manage CAE in Odoo
+This project aim to deal with modules related to manage CAE in Odoo.

- -